 The replication reference guide on MySql's documentation portal provides a complete reference to the options available for replication and binary logging.

-Note that for the first time when the data is ingested, the table definitions are directly read from the schema and not the binary logs.
+After a historical load of the initial state of the MySQL database, the binlog is continuously streamed.
+Also note that for the first time when the data is ingested, the table definitions are directly read from the schema and not the binary logs.
 Post that all of the schema updates are read from the binary logs.

 We found this to be the best approach for near real-time replication at scale.
 It supports both deletions and table alterations leading to exactly one-to-one replication.
 It doesn’t require locks or affect the performance of the database.
 It is also very consistent with the stream processing paradigm allowing near real-time performance.